 - Mental creases, marionette lines, and jowl formation: Both Botox and dermal fillers can each soften or erase the horizontal crease and volume loss that can form and deepen beneath the mouth with age.
 These products can also replace chin volume, improve marionette lines and restore youthful jaw contours.

 - Lip enhancement: With its focus on the mouth, lip enhancement is among the most complementary procedures dental hygienists can offer.
-Dental hygienists can do lip fillers and Botox separately or in conjunction to create many different lip styles.
+Dentists can do lip fillers and Botox separately or in conjunction to create many different lip styles.

 Botox Has Multiple Dental Applications